daroczig/CEU-R-mastering/README.md

 ### Week 2

 Create a new git branch in your (above created) git repo for the `mr` package, and add the newly created `get_usdhufs` function there.
-Then create a more generalized version of the function called `get_exchange_rates` that queries historical exchange rates for any currency pairs (so configurable `symbol` and `base` currency) for the provided time interval.
+Then create a more generalized version of the function called `get_exchange_rates` that queries historical exchange rates for any currency pair (so configurable `symbol` and `base` currency) for the provided time interval.
 Example run:

 ```r
 > get_exchange_rates('EUR', 'USD', start_date = '2020-05-12', end_date = '2020-05-13')